bdi2357/bdi2357/README.md

 	And when they come out, they think deep thoughts -- and with no more brains than you have....
 But!
 They have one thing you haven't got!
-A diploma!
+A diploma!<br />
-  Therefore, by virtue of the authority vested in me by the Universitatus Committeeatum e plurbis unum, I hereby confer upon you the honorary degree of Th.D.\n
+  Therefore, by virtue of the authority vested in me by the Universitatus Committeeatum e plurbis unum, I hereby confer upon you the honorary degree of Th.D.<br />
 SCARECROW:
-	Th.D.?\n
+	Th.D.?<br />
 WIZARD:
-	Yeah -- that...that's Dr. of Thinkology!\n
+	Yeah -- that...that's Dr. of Thinkology!<br />